enonic/lib-react4xp/README.md

 ### jsxPath: how to refer to a React4xp component
-**The jsxPath** is React4xp's internal name for each [Entry](#jsxpath-how-to-refer-to-a-react4xp-component) component.
+**The jsxPath** is React4xp's internal name for each [Entry](#entries-and-dependency-chunks) component.
 When you have the jsxPath, you can use the component from anywhere in a lot of React4xp's methods - including a standalone HTML file.

 The name is derived at build time, from the path of the transpiled react component, relative to a particular target folder in the JAR artifact of your app.
 But make no mistake, _a jsxPath is a name string_, not a path that can be used relatively (i.e. a jsxPath can't contain `..`, `//`, `/./` or start with `/` or `.`).

 In short:

 - A JSX source file can be **bound to an XP component**, that is, the source file is inside the folder of an XP component, under `<projectFolder>/src/main/resources/site/<component-type>/<component-name>/`.
 The jsxPath will then be _the XP-relative path to the JSX file_ (starts with `site/...`), without the file extension.
+  - Example: the XP-component-bound file in the example structure below, `<projectFolder>/src/main/resources/site/parts/example/example.jsx`, will get the jsxPath `"site/parts/example/example"`.

 - If a JSX file is **independent from XP components**, the source file should be put below a special source folder in order for all the automatics to work: `<projectFolder>/src/main/resources/react4xp/_entries/` (*).
 The jsxPath will then be the _path-and-name of the source file_, relative to that folder (still without file extension).
+  - Examples: the independent file `<projectFolder>/src/main/resources/react4xp/_entries/SimpleGreeter.jsx` is right at the root of `_entries`, and will get the jsxPath `"SimpleGreeter"`.
+A file in a subfolder, e.g.  `<projectFolder>/src/main/resources/react4xp/_entries/mySubfolder/SubGreeter.jsx`, will get jsxPath `mySubfolder/SubGreeter`.

 **So in the examples below**...